Aigul Japarova

-Aigul Japarova (Kyrgyz: Айгүл Жапарова, née Asanbaeva), as the wife of President Sadyr Japarov, is the incumbent First Lady of Kyrgyzstan.
-She is five years his junior.
+Aigul Japarova (née Asanbaeva; born 14 November 1973) is the wife of President Sadyr Japarov and the incumbent First Lady of Kyrgyzstan; she is around five to six years his junior.

 Biography

-She was born in a village in the Tüp District in 1973.
+She was born in a village in the Tüp District on 14 November 1973.
 She studied at a medical school, then received a higher education at the Arabaev Kyrgyz State University.
 Asanbayeva lived with her children abroad for three years during her husband's exile, mainly in Poland and Russia.
 In an interview, she claimed that she turned to President Almazbek Atambayev's wife, Raisa, for help, when her husband and son were detained by the security forces at the Kyrgyz border.
 She and Japarov are the parents of four children, one of whom died on 26 August 2019 in an accident.

 Tenure as First Lady

 During her husband's acting presidency, she volunteered to help volunteers in the fight against the COVID-19 pandemic in Kyrgyzstan.
 In June 2021, she joined her husband on his official visit to Turkey in her first such foreign trip.